intel/llvm/clang/docs/DPCPPToolsRFC.md

 `clang-offload-packager --image=file=<name>,triple=<triple>,kind=<kind>`

 In the proposed offloading model, the compiler driver is responsible for creating the multi-targeted object.

 LLVM IR is used to represent device code embedded in this multi-targeted object.
-LLVM IR is known to change across releases and this rate of change poses a challenge to maintain code compatibility in libraries and several other pre-compiled multi-targeted objects.
-An alternate approach is to represent device code using the more stable SPIR-V IR.
+LLVM IR is known to change across releases of clang and this rate of change poses a challenge to maintain code compatibility in static libraries and object files which contain device code IR.
+We are considering an alternative approach where static libraries and object files contain a device-specific IR instead of LLVM IR.
+For Intel GPUs, we would use SPIR-V, which is more stable than LLVM IR.
 We request comments on this alternate approach from the community.

 `clang-offload-packager` will be used to embed device code into the host code.
 Following changes will be added to the packager.
 A new offload kind (SYCL_OFK)